The transformative effect of grout colour

 This option is ideal if your tiles are in one colour, as having the same colour grout will help create a seamless look.
 If you are using more high-end material tiles, such as granite or marble, it’s also advisable to use a matching colour grout.

 *If you really want a seamless look, and your room allows for larger size tiles, choose rectified tiles.
-Thanks to their straighter edges and larger size, the grout lines will be fewer and considerably smaller – perfect for industrial look in open plan areas.
+Thanks to their straighter edges and larger size, the grout lines will be fewer and considerably smaller – perfect for an industrial look in open plan areas.